UK employers don’t always need a work visa for sponsored Creative Workers, Ross Kennedy explains

 Workers can be sponsored under the Skilled Worker route for longer-term roles for a single employer which will meet the minimum skill and salary requirements.
 However, this often doesn’t reflect how the creative sector works in the real world.
 People are often freelance and don’t work solely for a single employer, moving from one gig or project to another within short periods.
 In order to cater for this sector, sponsorship under the Creative Worker route can come from a wider range of organisations than just an employer, with broadcasters, productions companies and even agents or performance venues able to get a licence to sponsor Creative Workers.

-As well as flexibility over the sponsor, the Creative Worker route can in certain circumstances also benefit from a concession for some nationalities that means they only need sponsorship – they don’t then need to apply for the visa to travel to the UK.
+As well as flexibility for the sponsor, the Creative Worker route can in certain circumstances also benefit from a concession for some nationalities that means they only need sponsorship – they don’t then need to apply for the visa to travel to the UK.

 How the Creative Worker visa concession works